wondrousWebWorks/portfolio/README.md

 6. Wait for the the repository to be cloned

    It considered good practice to contain each product in each own virtual environment as any dependancies for each project can be installed locally in each project's virtual environment.
 Several virtual environments exist and since Python 3.3, a subset of the popular [virtualenv](https://virtualenv.pypa.io/en/latest/) comes as standard with all Python 3 installations.
-This subset does not offer the full fetaure set of the full **virtualenv** package, and as such is recommended to install it using **pip**.
+This subset does not offer the full fetaure set of the full **virtualenv** package, and as such is recommended to install **virtualenv** using **pip**.

 7. Install the virtualenv package using pip by using the following command